 Zapier does not have one static range of IP addresses.
 Instead, Zapier uses Amazon (AWS)'s US-EAST-1 region, spinning up instances as needed.
 This means there could be millions of IPs to allowlist, which often becomes impractical.

-You can find Amazon's list of current ranges (subject to change) here.
-We might be connecting from any of the us-east-1 ranges listed on this page: https://ip-ranges.amazonaws.com/ip-ranges.json.
+You can find a list of AWS IP ranges at https://ip-ranges.amazonaws.com/ip-ranges.json.
+We might be connecting from any of the us-east-1 ranges listed.

 An IP like